vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

     **DEF:** "Cleared to Land Runway 19R, DEF"

 ### Runway Selection
+Unless operationally required, aircraft shall be assigned the following runways for departure when PROPS are in progress:

 | Aircraft tracking | Runway  |
 | ----------------  | --------- |